NicolaiRuckel/nicolairuckel/nicolai.ruckel.de/content/post/desktopnotifications.md

         format = ""
 ```

-The script just takes it's first argument (the application name) and sets the
+The script takes the application name as it's first argument and sets the
 urgency hint with `wmctrl`.

 ```sh